Cellular data is a popular choice for RVers and boaters for online mobile connectivity.

 - Most of the newest cellular technology seems to be released on this style of device rather quickly, so this is one of the easiest and most affordable ways to update a mobile internet arsenal and to stay current.

 - They have a good amount of complex software installed inside them to allow them to function as a router and create a hotspot.
 Newer ones seem to be better, but some of the older models were quite buggy.
+But a bad pushed firmware release can potentially create issues that are slow to fix by the manufacturer & carrier.

-- Their WiFi range will reach most areas of typical sized RVs and sometimes outside, but there is limited range as the WiFi antennas just aren't overly strong.
+- Their WiFi range will reach most areas of typical sized RVs and boats and sometimes outside, but there is limited range as the WiFi antennas just aren't overly strong.
 This solution isn't optimal for those who want a solid signal further away than the size of a moderate household room.

 Recommended for: Multi-person or multi-device households, those who depend on cellular data for critical tasks, those who want access to the latest network technology, those who don't want to fiddle with tethering from a smartphone, those who need their RV to have internet access even while they're away (such as remoting in to check on home automation systems).